Lixhr/Greffe/README.md

 make
 ```

 Output: `build/greffe.so`.
-Move it into your IDA's plugin directory.
+Move it into IDA's plugins directory.

 ---